-The world famous Wet n’ Wild Orlando water park officially closed on December 31, 2016 after almost 40 years cooling off tourists and locals as Universal Orlando Resort gets ready to open Volcano Bay later this year.
+The world-famous Wet n’ Wild Orlando water park officially closed on December 31, 2016, after almost 40 years of cooling off tourists and locals as Universal Orlando Resort gets ready to open Volcano Bay later this year.

 Universal Orlando’s official Twitter account paid tribute to the popular water park by posting some pics that were snapped on the final day of operations.

 Last splash.
 Thanks for the wild times. ? pic.twitter.com/9oA90ASxoD